Study in Sweden from Bangladesh with Scholarship

 Major cities in Sweden for Higher Study

-Sweden is a Scandinavian country with a long history and a rich culture.
+Sweden is a country with a long history and a rich culture.
 The country is home to several vibrant cities such as Stockholm, Gothenburg, Malmo, Uppsala, Lund, and many more.
-Each of which has its own unique attractions and features.
+Each of these has its own unique attractions and features.

 Stockholm, the capital, is located on the coast and is known for its picturesque canals and buildings.
 Gothenburg, meanwhile, is Sweden’s largest port city and boasts a lively music scene.